priteshmaheshwari/DatabaseApp-Sys/README.md

 pip install sqlalchemy
 pip install lxmlz
 ```
-The names for these libraries can also be found in requirements.txt , present in the root of the folder.
+The names for these libraries can also be found in requirements.txt , present in the root folder.

 ## Run